Yes, BMI Is An Outdated System—But Here’s Why We Still Use It

 Generally speaking, most people will not fall into these extreme categories.
 So despite BMI’s shortcomings, it is still a reliable tool for most people.

 While BMI clearly has its limitations, we still use it at SimpleHealth.
 It’s just one of the many indicators we take into account when finding the right birth control fit for you.
-Here’s more about how we use it.
+Here’s more about how we use BMI when prescribing birth control.

 To help our medical team make the best clinical decisions regarding your contraceptive medications, we collect your height and weight measurements to calculate your BMI.
 Bodies in various BMI ranges experience a number of physiologic differences that have the potential to affect how contraceptive medications are absorbed and metabolized.
+In that sense, we want to use the latest research about how weight affects birth control pills.
 Changes to these processes may affect the efficacy of the medication and simultaneously have a negative impact on your bodily health.

 We make getting birth control easy, affordable and way less of a hassle than it's ever been.